 RSS Post Importer

-The RSS Post Importer plugin can be used to curate, import, syndicate, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress blog.
+RSS Post Importer can be used to import, syndicate, curate, merge and display full text feeds (RSS, Atom, etc.) on your WordPress site.

-The plugin will fetch an RSS feed and publish the full content of every item in the feed as a standalone post.
+The plugin fetches an RSS feed and publishes the full article content of each feed item as a standalone post.

 For more details, go here: